Bedroom tax

 We get lots of questions about bedroom tax.
 It can get pretty confusing so you’ll find information here on what bedroom tax is, why it exists and how it might affect you.

-Bedroom tax isn’t technically a tax because you don’t pay the government anything.
-It just means that if your home has one or more spare bedrooms then your housing benefit or Universal Credit housing element will be lowered.
+Despite the name, bedroom tax isn’t actually a tax - you don’t pay money to the government directly.
+Instead, it means that if you have one or more spare bedrooms, your Housing Benefit or Universal Credit housing element may be reduced.

 - 14% for one spare bedroom